mossmanpete/ParadigmCore/spec/validator-tx-spec.md

    1. Each validator submits their witness account transaction††† to as many validators on the network as they are aware of.
 1. Upon receipt of the witness††† attestations, the existing state machine logic in ParadigmCore deterministically handles the following process(es) according to the peg specification:
     1. Waiting for >=2/3 of active validators to submit attestations to the `RegistryUpdate` event in question
-    1. Transitioning the event from the pending `state.events` object to the `state.validators`†††† object upon confirmation of the event
+    1. Transitioning the event from the pending `state.events` object to the `state.validators` object upon confirmation of the event
     1. Pruning confirmed `witness` events from `state.events` (already [implemented here](https://github.com/ParadigmFoundation/ParadigmCore/blob/master/src/core/util/utils.ts#L234))
     1. Some relevant logic outlining the modification to the `witness` data structure ([see current implementation](https://github.com/ParadigmFoundation/ParadigmCore/blob/master/src/core/handlers/witness.ts)) for more detail):
     ```ts